bbye98/mdhelper/README.md

     conda create --name venv
     conda activate venv

-### Install using pip
+### Option 1: Install using pip

-Install MDHelper and its dependencies using
+ 1. Install MDHelper and its dependencies using

-    pip install mdhelper
+        python3 -m pip install mdhelper

+ 2. To test that MDHelper has been installed correctly, run

+        python3 -c "import mdhelper"

-### Install using Anaconda or Miniconda
+### Option 2: Install using Anaconda or Miniconda

  1. Add the conda-forge channel using